Jo Boaler on how to support your math-learning child when you have math anxiety.

 Jo Boaler is featured in this article about girls, maths and anxiety by Perri Klass, MD.

-In this article, Jo Boaler argues that there is nothing more important than advancing the STEM fields — and those groups […]
+In this article, Jo Boaler argues for advancing the STEM fields and those groups who are underrepresented within them.

 In this opinion piece, a student in Jo’s seminar describes how her relationship with math changed from trauma to hope.